John-Ferrel/john-ferrel.github.io/content/How to Build Personal Blog by Quartz 4.md

 npm --version
 ```

-## 2. Set Quartz
+## 2. Set Up Quartz

-Select a parent folder you like,  and click right to open Terminal.
+Select a parent folder you like,  and right-click and select "Open in Terminal" or "Open PowerShell here".
 Then,
 ```bash
 git clone https://github.com/jackyzha0/quartz.git